amendelson/usc-data-2020/week7/README.md

 Unzip it and put it in the same folder we've been using today.

-Now we'll head back to our notebook and open it up.
+Now we'll head back to our script and open it up.
 It should look something like this

 ```
 states <- readOGR("path/to/yourfile/",
-  layer = "tl_2018_us_state", GDAL1_integer64_policy = TRUE)
+  layer = "tl_2019_us_state", GDAL1_integer64_policy = TRUE)
 ```

 Next let's select some states that are cool.